gogins/cmask/README.md

 1. "#include <iostream.h>" has been updated to "#include <iostream>"
 2. "using namespace std;" has been added to globals.h
 3. D_IRIX is defined for the build in globals.h, making the build suitable for Linux.
 Users compiling cmask for other platforms will have to change what platform is defined in globals.h.
+4. License has been changed from GPL to MPL 2.0 with the permission of the author.